shlomif/shlomif-tech-diary/jennamarbles-advice-youre-awesome-and-racist-humour-is-ok.md

 Joking about stereotypes is "good for business" and people who complain are being petty and paranoid.
 There is a freedom of speech and expression.

-3. Finally, [You don't have to do what you think you must](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/#do_and_let_do__live_and_let_live) .
+3. Finally, realise that [you don't absolutely have to do what you think you must](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/#do_and_let_do__live_and_let_live) .
 I'm not a qualified psychotherapist, but I think it's the simple key to getting out of a [clinical depression](https://en.wikipedia.org/wiki/Major_depressive_disorder).